fsantiag/pandoc-moderncv/README.md

-# Pandoc-MordenCV
+# Pandoc-ModernCV

-Pandoc-MordenCV uses [Pandoc](https://pandoc.org/) facilities to allow you to write curriculums vitae in markdown.
+Pandoc-ModernCV uses [Pandoc](https://pandoc.org/) facilities to allow you to write curriculums vitae in markdown.
 Inspired by the well known Latex ModernCV, it is fairly customizable, allowing you to use predefined themes and to define your own style by changing colors, fonts, etc.

 ## Features